What is it to have direction?

 ## What Purpose in Life

-How do you want your business, your work or your life to look?
+How do you want your business, your work, or your life to look?
 What will drive you to strive to evolve, and how will you discern whether you’re moving towards or away from your projected goal?

-But if you don’t know what to aim for, perhaps you should follow the advice of [Steve Pavlina](http://www.stevepavlina.com/blog/2005/01/how-to-discover-your-life-purpose-in-about-20-minutes/) and think about your purpose based on what makes you cry.
+If you don’t know what to aim for, perhaps you should follow the advice of [Steve Pavlina](http://www.stevepavlina.com/blog/2005/01/how-to-discover-your-life-purpose-in-about-20-minutes/) and think about your purpose based on what makes you cry.

 Patience is a virtue.
 If at first you don’t succeed, try, try again and keep trying until you can articulate what you really want.